 It’s National Cocoa Day!
-Nothing warms you up better on a cold winter day than a nice cup of hot cocoa!
-Cocoa (the dried, fully fermented seeds of the cacao tree) is the basis for cocoa powder, which is used to make the hot cocoa beverage we all know and love.
-Did you know that monkeys were the first creatures to discover that the cacao plant was edible and quite tasty?
-Over 1500 years ago, monkeys began to consume the pulp of the plant and spit out the beans.
-Humans soon began to follow the monkey's example and the rest is history.
+Nothing is better on a cold winter day than a delicious cup of hot cocoa!
+Cocoa is made from the dried, fully fermented seeds of the cacao tree.
+It’s used to make cocoa powder, which a main ingredient in the hot cocoa we all know and love.
+Fun fact: Monkeys were actually the first creatures to discover that the cacao plant was edible – and tasty!
+Over 1500 years ago, monkeys began to eat the pulp of the plant and spit out the beans.
+Humans soon caught on, and the rest is history.

-Cacao trees are grown all over the world, but it is believed that the first cacao trees grew in South America.
-Cocoa is similar to wine in that its flavor differs depending on the location where it is grown.
-It's a good thing that cacao trees are plentiful because approximately 300 to 600 cocoa beans are needed to make just two pounds of chocolate!
+Cacao trees are grown worldwide, but it is thought that the first ones grew in South America.
+Cocoa is similar to wine, in that its flavor profile differs based on where it’s grown.
+Lucky for us, cacao trees are very plentiful – it takes 300-600 cocoa beans to make two pounds of chocolate!

 To celebrate National Cocoa Day, make your favorite type of cocoa to enjoy.
 For a holiday twist on a traditional cup of cocoa, try adding a candy cane!